elordin/loop/README.md

 # LOOP and WHILE Interpreter

-LOOP and WHILE are pedagogical programming language designed by Uwe Schöning [see Wikipedia](https://en.wikipedia.org/wiki/LOOP_(programming_language\)).
+LOOP and WHILE are pedagogical programming languages designed by Uwe Schöning [see Wikipedia](https://en.wikipedia.org/wiki/LOOP_(programming_language)).

 This lets you run your LOOP and WHILE programs using a simple Haskell interpreter.